MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-bot.md

 To use a bot in Teams, you must register it with the Azure Bot Service.
 Lucky for you, this is done automatically when you set up your app using the Teams Toolkit.

 You still must specify an endpoint address to receive and process user messages (i.e., requests) sent to the bot.
 Typically, the URL looks like `https://HOST_URL/api/messages`.
-You can configure this quickly in the Teams Toolkit.
+You can configure this quickly in the toolkit.

 1. In Visual Studio Code, select **Microsoft Teams** :::image type="icon" source="../assets/icons/vsc-toolkit.png"::: on the left Activity Bar and choose **Open Microsoft Teams Toolkit**.
 1. Go to **Bots > Existing bot registrations** and select the bot you created during setup.